bookofproofs/bookofproofs.github.io/_sources/history/18th-century/faraday.md

 **Michael Faraday** was an English physicist whose discoveries in electricity had an enormous influence on the development of mathematics.

+### Mathematical Profile (Excerpt):
+1. Development of the concept of potential difference, or voltage, in electricity.
+2. Invention of the electric motor, which demonstrated the intimate connection between electricity and magnetism.
+3. Discovery of electromagnetic induction, which revolutionized the study of electricity and magnetism.
+4. Investigation and description of single phosphate grains as well as their behavior under the influence of electric field.
+5. Invention of the Faraday cage, which could carry out experiments without interference from external electric currents.
+6. Analysis of the laws of electrolysis—providing insights into the relationship between the mass, charge, and electrical conductance of certain substances.
+7. Discovery of the strong magneto-optic effect, which is highly important in modern magnetic recording and data storage technologies.
+8. Proposal of Faraday's law of induction, which provided new insights into the behavior of circuits under an applied voltage.

-Born 22 September 1791 Newington Butts, Surrey (now London) England.
-Died 25 August 1867 Hampton Court, Middlesex, England.
+Born 22 September 1791, Newington Butts, Surrey (now London) England.
+Died 25 August 1867, Hampton Court, Middlesex, England.

-View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Faraday/).
+View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Faraday/)